Reporting improper conduct

 What can I make a disclosure about?

-Improper conduct engaged in, and/or detrimental action taken by, public bodies or public officers performing public functions.
+Improper conduct engaged in, and/or detrimental action taken by, public bodies or public officers performing public functions or certain individuals.
 This includes the Commission and/or its officers.

 You may make a protected disclosure about information that shows or tends to show, or that you believe on reasonable grounds shows or tends to show: